 However, if you are working on a tighter budget, there are plenty of more affordable options to choose from.

-Stay around Santo Domingo if Staying at the heart of the city is essential; You are interested in learning about the history of the region; It is your first time visiting Oaxaca; You are only staying for a short trip; You would like to explore the city’s arts culture; Vibrant nightlife is a priority for you.
+Stay around Santo Domingo if this is your first time visiting Oaxaca; You are only staying for a short trip; You would like to explore the city’s arts culture; Vibrant nightlife is a priority for you.

 Best places to stay in Oaxaca near Santo Domingo: